waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Active Hypotheses & Lessons Learned
 - **Hypothesis:** Seafoam Islands contains a legendary Pokémon.
 - **Hypothesis:** The Saffron Gym teleporter maze may require defeating all trainers to solve.
 - **Visual Bug:** In battle, NEPTUNE (LAPRAS) is sometimes displayed as a GHOST type, though its actual typing is Water/Ice.
+Similarly, ECHO (GOLBAT) is sometimes shown as GHOST type instead of Flying/Poison.
 - **Marker Labeling Protocol (v1):** For all defeated trainers, I will use the standardized label 'Trainer defeated'.

-## V. Agent & Tool Failures and Fixes
-- **`battle_strategist_agent` Debugging (Turn 49558):** The agent repeatedly failed to be redefined due to persistent JSON errors.
-Hypothesis: The schema was too complex.
-Fix: Successfully redefined the agent with a minimal schema focused only on status-checking logic.
-Next Step: Incrementally restore the agent's full functionality (type analysis, move selection) while ensuring schema validity at each step.